-This is the way I prep kale when I want to actually use it during the week—not just think about using it.
+This is the way I prep kale when I want to actually use it during the week, not just think about using it.
 No grit, no bitterness, no slimy leaves hiding in the back of the fridge.
-Just clean, chopped, ready-to-use kale for salads, soups, smoothies, or whatever the week throws at us.
-It’s simple, it works, and it makes a big difference.
+Just clean, chopped, ready to use kale for salads, soups, smoothies, or whatever the week throws at us.
+It's simple, it works, and it makes a big difference.

 Instructions